-Rental Unit Applicants will be able to apply for the Rental Assistance Program through the Housing Property Owner (HPO), who will collect all necessary demographic and income information and documentation from each Rental Unit Applicant's household and provide it to PRDOH for review via a web form application.
+Rental Unit Applicants will be able to apply for the Rental Assistance Program through the Housing Property Owner (HPOs.
+Owners will collect all necessary demographic and income information and documentation from each Rental Unit Applicant's household and provide it to PRDOH for review via the Rental Assistance intake web application form.

-While this Program is tenant-based, due to the nature of the population this Program impacts, who may not necessarily have easy access to a computer or may be fully capable of completing the application process on their own, the HPO will serve as an intermediary between the Program and the elderly applicants.
+While this Program is tenant-based, the HPOs will serve as an intermediary between the Program and the elderly applicants, due to the nature of the population this Program impacts.
+Many of which may not necessarily have easy access to a computer or may not be fully capable of completing the application process on their own.